Morgan 24/25: Design

 The design concept was originally conceived by Morgan as a boat with a length overall (LOA) of under 24.50 ft, to be marketed as the Morgan 24.
 By the time the design was finalized and produced the LOA had become 24.92 ft, although Morgan never got around to changing the model designation.
 When Morgan Yachts was bought out by the Gerber Products Company in 1972, their marketing department re-designated it as the Morgan 25.
 Since boats made under either designation are similar, it is commonly referred to as the Morgan 24/25.
 The boat was later reintroduced under the designation Morgan Classic 250.

-Production

-The design was built by Morgan Yachts in the United States between 1965 and 1976, with 460 boats completed, but it is now out of production.